astropy/astropy/docs/units/equivalencies.rst

 ``backward`` are functions that convert values between those units. ``forward`` and ``backward`` are optional, and if omitted such an equivalency simply declares that the two units should be taken as equivalent.
+The functions must take and return non-Quantity, to avoid infinite recursion of using ``units`` within ``units`` subpackage itself.
+See :ref:`complicated-equiv-example` for more details.

 For example, until 1964 the metric liter was defined as the volume of 1kg of water at 4°C at 760mm mercury pressure.
 Volumes and masses are